Digirent-Enterprise/Data-Clean/README.md

-# DICA Data Cleaning
+# DICA-5k dataset
 This dataset is used for trainning Dengue Information Chatbot (DICA)- a LLM based chatbot for answering questions related to dengue fever.
-The chatbot is developed by Dirigent.ai
+The chatbot is developed by Digirent.ai

 ## Data source
 The dataset is collected from `vnexpress.net` and `vinmec` using web scraping.
 The dataset is then cleaned to remove identity information of the question and answer.